 Another way to resolve queries your customers might have is by having an FAQs page.

 You can employ a bulk SMS marketing tool to send reminders to customers that abandoned the cart.
 Give a discount coupon to encourage them to shop with you.
-If you have an app, you can send push notifications to your customers reminding them to complete their purchase.
+If you have an app, you can send push notifications to your customers reminding them to complete their purchases.